 Exodus 25:8, “And let them make Me a sanctuary (tabernacle), that I may dwell among them.”

-Please note, the children of Israel started building the tabernacle on the Feast of Tabernacles!
+Please note, the children of Israel started building the tabernacle on the Feast of Tabernacles.

 Luke 2:6-7, “So it was, that while they were there, the days were completed for her to be delivered.
 And she brought forth her firstborn Son, and wrapped Him in swaddling cloths, and laid Him in a manger, because there was no room for them in the inn.”

-Furthermore, on the Feast of Tabernacles, God commands His people to rejoice and sing!
+During the Feast of Tabernacles, God commands His people to rejoice and sing!

 Deuteronomy 16:14, “And you shall rejoice in your feast, you and your son and your daughter, your male servant and your female servant and the Levite, the stranger and the fatherless and the widow, who are within your gates.”

 Remember, King David wrote the Hallel, the psalms that the people would sing during God’s divine appointments, His seven feasts.
 Here is a Psalm that is sang during the Feast of Tabernacles.